tidy street general store brighton ellie and co blog shopping guide

 1. Tidy Street General Store (North Laine).
 This beautiful small shop with a lovely corner location (next door to this postage-sized cafe that does the best hot chocolate) packs in French label clothes, shoes, accessories, pretty ceramics and the best selection of baskets.

-3. Abode Living (North Laine).
+2. Abode Living (North Laine).
 Despite this shop’s teeny size, it manages to fit in lots of cool homewares, like rattan mirrors and chairs, eclectic crockery, and vintage travel posters.

-4. Brighton Flea Market (Kemp Town).
-Snoopers Paradise in the North Laine is an amazing vintage flea market, but it gets seriously busy, especially at the weekend.
-This is a much quieter option across town with the same amount of vintage finds to browse spread across two huge floors – think antique glassware, 1970s bookcases, crockery, artwork, mirrors, and more.
-It’s also an excuse to visit Cafe Marmalade.
+This is a quieter option across town with the same amount of vintage finds to browse spread across two huge floors – think antique glassware, 1970s bookcases, crockery, artwork, mirrors, and more.

 seven cellars off licence brighton